bergoid/gt/README.rst

       github      github.com

   USER is a username at HOST.
 PRESET is an optional shorthand name for the preset.
+  If omitted, PRESET's value will be set to HOST_USER.

   'gtpreset' performs the following actions: